 Employees that are more engaged with their jobs are happier and more apt to stay with their current company.
 Many of today’s companies are facing an employee engagement crisis.
 One Gallup study shows that only 32 percent of U.S. employees feel engaged in their jobs.
 Meanwhile, nearly four out of five (78 percent) of business leaders rank employee retention as important or urgent for their organization

 Learning and development are one-way companies can simultaneously solve the skills gap and the employee engagement gap.
 Improving employees’ core competencies make them more qualified for their assigned job.
 It also opens new opportunities in more visible or lucrative positions and enhances a worker’s feeling of well being and opportunities for advancement.
 This builds loyalty, improving retention.
 Training also benefits soft skills such as leadership, communication, writing, and negotiation.
-Many of these skills are a key part of training courses like project management and give employees competencies that go beyond their current role.
+Many of these skills are a key part of training courses like project management and give employees competencies that go beyond their current roles.

 4. March Toward a Common Goal